 “If you look at humans, they couldn’t efficiently process all that data to choose from a high volume of products that are available across multiple distribution centers in the United States, along with the fact that some of those products go in and out of availability,” says Andrew Novotny, Vice President of Product Development and Engineering for DSSI.
 “It’s an arduous problem for a human to solve.
 The only way we as a society are going to solve that problem is to look at technology – specifically the use of artificial intelligence and the processing power of computers – to be able to make those changes in an optimized way that wouldn’t be cost-effective for a human to do.”

-DSSI Sage Selects examines customers’ ordering behaviors to identify recommended products.
+DSSI’s AI engine examines customers’ ordering behaviors to identify recommended products for healthcare.
 The system learns user tendencies to make itself smarter, which Novotny believes is in the spirit of AI.

 “We’re looking for optimizations where we can make it easier for end users to do what they need and get back to their jobs faster and more efficiently,” Novotny says.